Does a Tiger Wear a Necktie?: Production

 The play enjoyed a 2002 revival at the Looking Glass Theatre in New York, where it was directed by Michael LoPorto.
 It is a regular on the community and school theater circuit and in acting classes.

 Cast

 The play helped launch the career of Al Pacino, who won a Tony Award for Best Dramatic Actor in a Supporting Role for his portrayal of Bickham.
-Jack Kroll in Newsweek said that Pacino had "the choreography of a hood, with a poetic soul."
+Jack Kroll in Newsweek wrote that Pacino had "the choreography of a hood, with a poetic soul."

-A poll by Variety magazine of drama critics named Pacino the "most promising new Broadway actor" for his performance.
+A poll by Variety of drama critics named Pacino the "most promising new Broadway actor" for his performance.

-In addition to Pacino, Hal Holbrook played Mr. Winters, the teacher who cared enough to reach his students.
+Hal Holbrook played Mr. Winters, the teacher who cared enough to reach his students.
 Lauren Jones received a 1969 Tony nomination for playing Linda.
 Michael Brandon played Prince, and Conrad was portrayed by Roger Robinson.